lammps/lammps/doc/src/dihedral_charmm.rst

 The weighting factor is required to correct for double counting pairwise non-bonded Lennard-Jones interactions in cyclic systems or when using the CHARMM dihedral style with non-CHARMM force fields.
-With the CHARMM dihedral style, interactions between the 1st and 4th atoms in a dihedral are skipped during the normal non-bonded force computation and instead evaluated as part of the dihedral using special epsilon and sigma values specified with the
+With the CHARMM dihedral style, interactions between the first and fourth atoms in a dihedral are skipped during the normal non-bonded force computation and instead evaluated as part of the dihedral using special epsilon and sigma values specified with the